 How to Make a Tabletop Woodland Garden

 Combine foraged finds with a few garden center purchases in a natural display of woodland wonder.
-Click or tap ahead for step by step instructions.
+Here are step-by-step instructions.

 Step 2: Cover